bahrus/xtal-decor/README.md

 ```

-After performing global init based on the specified init property of list-sorter (if any), the attribute "be-sorted" switches to "is-sorted":
+After list-sorter does its thing, the attribute "be-sorted" switches to "is-sorted":

 ```html